Bavaria-Black/servus.core/README.md

 - **No more Copy-Paste Programming**: Stop copying helper methods between projects
 - **Just Works**: Simple utilities that do exactly what you expect without surprises

+## Whats new?

+Here are a few new features and changes that were done in this library.
+This is not specifically pinned to Versions.

+ - Started to add documentation over at [Read the docs](https://servuscore.readthedocs.io/en/latest/)
+ - Added Healcheck SetupContainer
+ - AppBuilder for clean application startup

 ## Installation

 ### Package Manager